tonyelhabr/netlify/content/post/soccer-league-strength/index.md

 # # ... with 246 more rows
 ```

-To interpret these raw differences as a percentage, use the median VAEP/90 across all leagues as a "baseline" by which the difference in (a) is interpreted as a deviation.
-For example, for Bundesliga -> Premier League, since the overall median VAEP/90 is 0.305 and the `Estimate Difference (VAEP/90)` between league A and league B's VAEP/90 is 0.0509, the `% Difference` is 0.0509/0.305 = 17%.
+To interpret these differences as a percentage (so that we can "scale" the properly for a player with a VAEP/90 of 1.5, compared to a player with a lower VAEP/90 rate), we use the median VAEP/90 across all leagues as a "baseline".
+For example, for Bundesliga -> Premier League, since the overall median VAEP/90 is 0.305 and the `Diff.
+(VAEP/90)` between league A and league B is 0.0509, the `% Difference` is 0.0509/0.305 = 17%.

 ```r